 Choosing VCAL studies

-With help from your VCAL teacher, you will select units from the following four compulsory strands that meet your needs and interest:
+With help from your VCAL teacher, you will be advised on the units from the following four compulsory strands that meet your needs and interest:

 - Literacy and numeracy skills: each VCAL program must include literacy and numeracy subjects.
-These can be selected from VCAL literacy units and VCAL numeracy units and/or VCE English and mathematics units or other further education studies.
+These can be selected from VCAL literacy units and VCAL numeracy units.

 - Industry specific skills: the VCAL program at the intermediate level includes components of nationally recognised vocational education and training (VET) programs.
 You may also take on a school-based apprenticeship as part of your VCAL program.